Cook County License Hearing Guide

 After Criminal Case Concludes

 - Fees: Reinstatement fees vary.
-Contact the DDS for the current fee schedule.
+Contact the DDS for current fee information.

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance (proof of financial responsibility) for a certain period.
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, demonstrating that you have the required minimum liability insurance coverage.

 Special Programs

-This information is for general guidance only and should not be considered legal advice.
-It is essential to consult with a qualified Georgia DUI attorney to discuss the specific facts of your case and to protect your legal rights.
+This guide provides a general overview of the DUI license suspension and ALR hearing process in Cook County, Georgia.
+However, every case is unique, and it is essential to consult with a qualified Georgia DUI attorney to discuss the specific facts of your case and protect your rights.